Tips for selling your used horse tack!

 - Flyers at shows

-Take high quality photos.
-This means fuzzy light (like dawn, dusk, or in the shade).
-Take photos of everything - top, sides, front, back, bottom, under the flaps, show any existing damage.
+- Take high-quality photos.
+This means fuzzy and soft light, like dawn, dusk, or in the shade.
+Take photos of everything – top, sides, front, back, bottom, under the flaps, show any existing damage.
 Find the most boring backdrop you possibly can.
 A blank wall is best.

 This photo is getting better.
 In the shade, up close, super clean.